-SYMPTOMS POSSIBLE CAUSES COMMENTARY

-Display shows garbage or Microcontroller had a 1.Turn off unit for 15

-freezes at the beginning power brown-out or there is seconds before powering up
+SYMPTOMS POSSIBLE CAUSES COMMENTARY Display shows garbage or Microcontroller had a 1.Turn off unit for 5 freezes at the beginning display. power brown-out or there is a low voltage condition. seconds before powering up again.

-display. a low voltage condition. again.

 2. Re-cycle power switch.
-If

-problem occurs frequently,

-it may be caused by a

-corroded switch.
-Also check

-battery contacts.

-Display never finishes 1.
-Tester is being operated 1.
-Operate the tester in a
+If problem occurs frequently, it may be caused by a corroded switch.
+Also check battery contacts.
+Display never finishes initializing 1.
+Tester is being operated in conditions that are excessively cold.
+1. Operate the tester in a warmer environment.
+2. Low battery Unit will not vacuum up to 1.

-initializing in conditions that are warmer environment.

-excessively cold.

-2. Low battery

-3. If occurring on airspeed

-side, it is not receiving

-static pressure from vacuum

-sensor.

-Unit will not vacuum up to 1.
 Leak in internal hoses or 1.
-Troubleshoot plumbing

-35,000 feet plumbing connectors to find leak(s)

-2. Cylinder pump is weak or 2.
-Replace defective
+Troubleshoot plumbing 35,000 feet plumbing connectors to find leak(s) 2.
+Cylinder pump is weak or 2.
+Replace defective inoperative cylinder

-inoperative cylinder